Glasgow School of Art: Glasgow Campus

 The school has a large footprint across Glasgow.
 From the date of the first fire of May 2014, until September 2019 the School of Fine Art was temporarily housed in a campus at the Tontine Building, Merchant City, Glasgow.
 The School of Design, The Innovation School and The Mackintosh School of Architecture, along with the GSA Library are all located in and around the Garnethill area, where the Mackintosh Building sits.

 The Stow Building, bought from Kelvin College (hence retaining the name, Stow) - has been refurbished and fitted out.
 Stow opened to the general public for the first time for the 2019 degree show, and opened as a functioning academic building, housing all of the Fine Art courses, in September 2019.

 The School of Simulation and Visualisation (formerly the Digital Design Studio (DDS)) is based on the southside of Glasgow in The Hub, at Pacific Quay by the River Clyde.

 The Mackintosh Building was the heart of the campus and continued to be a functioning part of the school until the first major fire on 23 May 2014.
 The building housed the Fine Art Painting department, first year studios and administrative staff.
 It houses the Mackintosh gallery which held many different exhibitions throughout the year.
 The Mackintosh Gallery (also known as the Mackintosh Museum) was the only part of the Mackintosh building open to the general public; all other areas of the school were only viewable by guided tour.
 An exception to this rule was the Degree Show where all the studios within the Mackintosh building were opened to allow people to view the graduating year's final artworks. while the Mackintosh Building underwent restoration and the newly acquired Stow Building is refurbished.

 An international architectural competition was launched in March 2009 to find the design team to prepare a campus masterplan and detailed design of the first new building phase.
 The winner of the competition was Steven Holl Architects, working in partnership with Glasgow's JM Architects and Arup Engineering.
 Work commenced in 2011 and continued until 2013.
 The building was structurally complete in 2013.

 The new building was named the Reid Building after the Director who was in post at the time of the commissioning: Dame Seona Reid, and won Building of the Year at the 2014 Architects' Journal awards – the AJ100 Awards in May 2014, and the Award for Arts or Entertainment Structures at the IStructE's 2014 Structural Awards.
 It was awarded the Sir Hugh Casson Award in 2014 for the worst new building of the year, being described as a "crude and insufferably arrogant essay in minimalist neo-modernism".

 Forres - Altyre Estate Campus

-The Innovation School also has a base in Forres, Morayshire, focusing on research-led teaching at post-graduate level.
+The Innovation School also has a base in Forres, Moray, focusing on research-led teaching at post-graduate level.